nosas/blog/toonvision/classification/article.md

 Before training the actual model, we need to define a simple baseline to compare against.
 The baseline model will use the same model architecture, datasets, and hyperparameters as the optimized model we're training.
-The only difference is that baseline model not perform any optimizations during training or within the model - no data augmentation, dropout, batch normalization or learning rate decay.
+The only difference is that the baseline model does not perform any optimizations during training or within the model - no data augmentation, dropout, batch normalization, or learning rate decay.

 ```python
 model_kwargs = [